mse22/Eadala_ENV872_Project/README.md

 The datasets in this repository contain data from studies on several lakes in the North Temperate Lakes District in Wisconsin, USA.
 Data were collected as part of the Long Term Ecological Research station established by the National Science Foundation.

-Data were collected from the North Temperate Lakes Long Term Ecological Research website.
-More information can be found here: https://lter.limnology.wisc.edu/about/overview.
-Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).
+Data were collected from the North Temperate Lakes Long Term Ecological Research website (https://lter.limnology.wisc.edu/about/overview).
+Data were collected using the Data tool on the website (https://lter.limnology.wisc.edu/data).

 From the Data homepage, the following were typed and searched:
 1. *Cascade Project at North Temperate Lakes LTER Core Data Carbon 1984 - 2016*